weck0/weckov1/content/featured/KurtGeiger/index.md

 showInProjects: true
 ---

 My most challenging time as a web developper and the biggest website I have worked on.
 During my time there I have been involved in practically all the parts of the website.
-Developed Unit and End to End Automation testing, extracted Magento component to create independent APIs, Migration to Magento 2 and the replacement of the payment module were all my biggest challenges there.
+Developed Unit and End to End Automation testing, extracted Magento component to create independent APIs, Migration to Magento 2 and the replacement of the payment module were all part of my daily routine there.